 Doctoral candidates are highly encouraged to attend both the Hooding Ceremony and the Commencement in the Fall or Spring to celebrate their achievements.

-The Office of Graduate Studies will send out an email with an RSVP survey link to all graduating doctoral candidates in the middle of the semester.
-The Office of Graduate Studies uses the RSVPs to create the seating chart, script, and program.
-The RSVP email will be sent out early november.
+The Office of Graduate Education will send out an email with an RSVP survey link to all graduating doctoral candidates in the middle of the semester.
+The Office of Graduate Education uses the RSVPs to create the seating chart, script, and program.
+The RSVP email will be sent out April 4, 2019.
+The deadline to RSVP will be April 11, 2019.

 STUDENTS: Doctoral regalia is required for participation.
 You can rent/purchase your regalia here.